TruptiAShetty/Devlop/env/ec2/README.md

               "command: terraform workspace show"
        8.3 Then we can excute the command terraform plan it will shows after are the resources going to implement in the aws console.
               "command: terraform plan -var-file qa-terraform.tfvars"
+           Note: If we want to save the plan we will use a command "command: terraform plan -var-file dev-terraform.tfvars -out=tf.plan"
        8.4 Run the terraform apply command
                "command: terraform apply -var-file qa-terraform.tfvars"
             NOTE : qa ec2  resources will be created 4 ec2 instance(sizop,evt,wideonline1& wideonline2 which this ec2 which will depoly in the private subnet & ALB.
        8.5 If we want to destroy the environment which is created "command: terraform destroy -var-file qa-terraform.tfvars"
+       8.6 If we want to switch from one workspace to another workspace we will use a command.
+              "command: terraform workspace select <workpsace name>

 C)manual steps for the creation of ec2 instances in Prod environment :